PublicisSapient/enable-a11y/README.md

 ### Commands

 - Run all tests: `npm run test`
-- Run only Puppeteer unit tests: `npm run jest`
+- Run only the Jest + Puppeteer unit tests: `npm run jest`
+- Run only the v.Nu, Axe, and Pa11y tests: `npm run lint`
+- Run only the v.Nu tests: `npm run test-vnu`
+- Run only the Axe tests: `npm run test-axe`
+- Run only the Pa11y tests: `npm run test-pa11y`

 > Hint: Make sure the local server is running first using the `npm run start` command.